HedgehogDevelopment/AzureDeployTemplates/Blog Posts.md

 #### Bootstrap Module ####
 The **Sitecore.Cloud.Integration.Bootload.wdp.zip** file was obtained from the Sitecore GitHub mentioned in this article: [Configure the Bootloader module for a Sitecore deployment ](https://doc.sitecore.net/cloud/working_with_sitecore_azure_toolkit/deployment/configure_the_bootloader_module_for_a_sitecore_deployment).

-Upload it to your online blob storage container, the same way we uploaded the CM, CD, PRC and REP packages earlier.
+Upload it to your online blob storage container, the same way we uploaded the CM, CD, PRC and REP packages earlier (into the sitecore82u3 container).

 #### Create the Sitecore Package Deployer Package ####
 The Sitecore Azure Toolkit has some additional Cmdlets that allow you to create scwdp packages from modules.
 Typically these come in the form of Zip packages, that we find from the Sitecore Marketplace.